 1955!Doc scoffed at the Japanese parts used to make the De Lorean claiming "no wonder it fell apart, the parts are from Japan!"
 While this was mostly a jab at the "Buy American" attitude the 80s had (when the film was made), he was justified in saying that because Japan was still recovering from World War II which ended 10 years prior.
 While unintentional, Doc looked worried when Marty says everything is made in Japan because it means a former enemy has become a dominant power again.
 If true, it's invoking the Japan Takes Over the World trope which was a major concern in the 80s (which was also referenced in the second movie).

 At first, Biff's grandmother is simply a grouchy character for the sake of a grouchy character.
-However, once you play the Telltale game and learn who Biff's parents are, you begin to realize that maybe she didn't have much reason to like Biff at all: her son was either a bootlegger under a life sentence, or her daughter was a victim of rape. (and then Biff is turning out like the rapist.)
+However, once you play the Telltale game and learn who Biff's parents are, you begin to realize that maybe she didn't have much reason to like Biff at all: her son was a bootlegger under a life sentence and Biff is turning out like him.

 Doc was willing to use time travel to save 2015 Marty's family in Part II, but why wasn't he ever willing to keep Marty from ruining his life in the first place by doing something about the accident with the Rolls-Royce?
 The answer is he actually was, but in an indirect and roundabout way.
 By having Marty disguise as his son and turn down Griff Tannen's job, it would have hopefully made Marty grow out of the Fatal Flaw which caused the accident in the first place.
 Doc understands that using the time machine to fix things is wrong and that improving oneself is better all around, so he instead opted to do something that would help Marty grow up instead.